 The history of the Empire State Building is strewn with many other famous events: they include the B-25 bomber that accidentally crashed into the 78th and 79th floor in 1945, causing the deaths of 14 people, the enforced deactivation of lighting at night during the energy crisis or the day in 1980 when the building was assigned its own post code, the famous 10118.

-The specifications of the Empire State Building
+Facts & Figures about the Empire State Building

 The entire steel framework that supports the Empire State Building, in accordance with the construction criteria of the time, is covered with concrete and bricks.
 The total weight of the building is estimated to be 365,000 tons, resting on foundations laid to a depth of 55 feet 8 inches and made up of 210 pillars.
 The external cladding of the building is formed of aluminium panels, which decorate the skyscraper along with limestone blocks placed between the building’s 6,514 windows.
 The result is an austere-looking, symmetric and harmonious skyscraper.

 It is astonishing to realise that, initially, the building’s original mast was designed as a docking station for airships, thereby allowing passengers to disembark.
 The plan was deemed impracticable and the 204 feet mast was used to accommodate a complex system of antennae, as well as acting as a vital lightning rod.